 Architecture

-It currently integrates four tools:
+It currently integrates five tools:

 - Android analysis